ahtewlg7/UTimer/.SE/README.txt

-1. the Architecture of the Utimer
+1. the Architecture of the UTimer

                         |
               UI        |                    activity / service